 Laws and regulations vary from state to state, county to county and within different cities in the same county.
 It would be impossible to keep current a compilation of all knife-related laws.
 However, we do have a reliable, attorney written and updated, source of all State Knife Laws.
-AKTI has also researched sources and information to help you search for knife laws that affect you.
+AKTI has also researched sources and information to help you search for additional knife laws that may affect you.

 Researching Laws and Legislation